-- Always use a metal mesh screen with fireplaces.
-Leave glass doors open while burning a fire.
+- Always use a metal mesh screen over fireplace openings, and leave glass doors open while burning a fire.

 - Install stovepipe thermometers to help monitor flue temperatures.

-- Keep air inlets on wood stoves open, and never restrict air supply to fireplaces.
-Otherwise you may cause creosote buildup that could lead to a chimney fire.
+- Keep air supply inlets on wood stoves and fireplaces open.
+Restricting them can cause creosote buildup that could lead to a chimney fire.

 - Use fire-resistant materials on walls around wood stoves.

-- Use only seasoned hardwood.
-Soft, moist wood accelerates creosote buildup.
+- Use only seasoned hardwood since soft, moist wood accelerates creosote buildup.

 - Build small fires that burn completely and produce less smoke.

-- Never burn cardboard boxes, trash or debris in your fireplace or wood stove.
+- Avoid burning cardboard boxes, trash, or debris in your fireplace or wood stove.

 - When building a fire, place logs at the rear of the fireplace on an adequate supporting grate.

-- Never leave a fire in the fireplace unattended.
-Extinguish the fire before going to bed or leaving the house.
+- Always have a person attending an in-sue fireplace, and extinguish the fire before going to bed or leaving the house.